 - The name of the issuer of the arrest warrant

-What is an Indiana Arrest Warrant?
+What is an Arrest Warrant in Indiana?

-Indiana arrest warrants are documents that allow law enforcement agents to make an arrest of a person who is not actively participating in criminal activity, but is suspected of committing a crime.
-Law enforcement may make arrests of people who are actively witnessed committing a crime, but when a person is merely suspected of criminal activity, evidence must be gathered.
+Indiana arrest warrants are documents that allow law enforcement agents to make an arrest of a person who is not actively participating in criminal activity but is suspected of committing a crime.
+Law enforcement may make arrests of people who are actively witnessed committing a crime, but when a person is merely suspected of criminal activity, the evidence must be gathered.
 Once law enforcement has enough evidence, they present their case to a judge either through the district attorney or directly.
 If the judge is convinced the case is legitimate, they will issue a warrant.
 Warrants allow for arrests during specified times, and for the seizure and search of private property if that property would serve as evidence in the trial.

 Arrest warrants in Indiana usually contain: